Rohit0994/EDA-Hotel-Booking-Analysis/README.md

 # What main questions was arising :-
-Q1) Which types of customers mostly make bookings?
+1. Which types of customers mostly make bookings?
-Q2) Which room type is in most demand and which room type generatesthe  highest adr?
+2. Which room type is in most demand and which room type generatesthe  highest adr?
-Q3) Which distribution channel brings betterrevenue-generatingg deals for hotels?
+3. Which distribution channel brings betterrevenue-generatingg deals for hotels?
-Q4) Which significant distribution channel has the highest cancellation percentage?
+4. Which significant distribution channel has the highest cancellation percentage?
-Q5) What is the trend of bookings within a month?
+5. What is the trend of bookings within a month?
-Q6) Which Hotel has Highest booking ratio(comparision)?
+6. Which Hotel has Highest booking ratio(comparision)?
-Q7) What is preferred stay length in hotel if we compare with Customer type?
+7. What is preferred stay length in hotel if we compare with Customer type?
-Q8) In which year most booking has happened for bothe type hotels?
+8. In which year most booking has happened for bothe type hotels?
-Q9) From which country most of the guests are coming ?
+9. From which country most of the guests are coming ?
-Q10) In which month most of the booking happened?
+10. In which month most of the booking happened?
-Q11) Which market segment has booked and canceled the booking?
+11. Which market segment has booked and canceled the booking?
-Q12) What type of Customer has highest booking as Couples, Single, Group?
+12. What type of Customer has highest booking as Couples, Single, Group?
-Q13) Which meal type is the most preffered meal of customers?
+13. Which meal type is the most preffered meal of customers?
-Q14) Finding out corelation between Different variables?
+14. Finding out corelation between Different variables?
-Q15) which has highet ADR?
+15. which has highet ADR?

 # Mainly performed using Matplotlib and Seaborn library and the following graph and plots had been used:

-Bar Plot.
+1. Bar Plot
-Histogram.
+2. Histogram
-Scatter Plot.
+3. Scatter Plot
-Pie Chart.
+4. Pie Chart
-Line Plot.
+5. Line Plot
-Heatmap.
+6. Heatmap
-Box Plot
+7. Box Plot
-Pair plot
+8. Pair plot

 # We plot different graph (univariate and bivariate ) to make find out the last conclusion:-